Docs / Device Manual

 Every schedule has a System Engaged toggle.
 This is what tells the device whether to start running the schedule or stay dormant waiting for you.

-This lets you fully prepare a device ahead of time — load the schedule, close and seal the enclosure, even ship it — and then engage it in the field by swiping a magnet and switching System Engaged on through the app.
-No need to open the device once it's sealed.
+This lets you fully prepare a device ahead of time — load the schedule, close and seal the enclosure, even ship it — and then engage it in the field with a magnet swipe and a tap in the app.
+No need to open the device once it’s sealed.

 Where to configure